ThySeth/WastefulDB/README.md

 ```js
 db.update({id: "Jk53c", element: "id", change: "Richard", math: false});
 ```
-* id - The name of the file to update or its in-file identifier
+* id - The name of the file to update
 * element - What element of the file you want to update
 * change - What change you want to make to it
 * math - Does the change require (simple) math?